cliveportman/fb/readme.md

 ### Wards
 This is a polygon layer, so requires name and geometry.
 Not all data is available for the Wards, so expect just descriptions and the three CYP columns only.

-> It looks like there are no individual colour values for the wards, so just choose a colour
+> Working

 ### Districts
 Polygon layer, but provided geometries in latest CSV are truncated within cell.
-> Waiting for Sava to send updated CSV without truncations
+> Waiting for Sava to send updated CSV without truncations.
+She's done so once but it looks like a third column is needed for some!

 ### Counties
 This is a polygon layer, so requires name and geometry.
 I can't find any other data for the counties.

-Working.
-> It looks like there are no individual colour values for the wards, so just choose a colour
+> Working

 ### LSOAs
-Polygon layer, geometries need converting to json arrays using template we've built.
-Need to better understand what this is showing, though - is Sava under the impression the map is used for navigation here?
-Because that's no longer the case.
+Polygon layer, with colours and decile_rank to manage them.

+> Working

+## To add
+- Look to add hover labels to polygons
+- Add information on CYP etc